 The American Academy of Pediatrics recommends that you call your pediatrician or family physician if:

 - Your child injures himself or herself or others, or destroys property during tantrums

-- Your child holds his or her breath during tantrums, especially if he or she faints
+- Your child hold their breath during tantrums, especially if they faint

 - Your child also has nightmares, reversal of toilet training, headaches, stomachaches, anxiety, refuses to eat or go to bed, or clings to you

 American Academy of Pediatrics.
 Top tips for surviving tantrums.
 Healthychildren.org website. www.healthychildren.org/English/family-life/family-dynamics/communication-discipline/Pages/Temper-Tantrums.aspx.
 Updated November 21, 2015.
 Accessed April 25, 2017.

 Walter HJ, Rashid A, Moseley LR, DeMaso DR. Disruptive, impulse-control, and conduct disorders.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 29.